Saint Erik: Succession

-After killing Eric, Magnus II was able to take power.
-(Magnus I, son of Niels, King of Denmark [c.
-1064–1134] has been confused with Magnus II, but he did not outlive his father.)
+After killing Erik, Magnus Henriksen was able to take power.
 However, Magnus' reign proved short and he never fully consolidated the kingdom before likewise dying at rivals' hands in the following year.
-Likewise his slayer (and possible co-conspirator in Eric's death) Charles VII, was assassinated in 1167 after Eric's son Canute I returned from exile.
-Canute defeated his Sverker rivals by 1173 and unified the kingdom in the decades before his death in 1195 or 1196.
-While Eric had been a short-lived and ultimately unsuccessful ruler, Canute established the House of Eric as the ruling dynasty and used the memory of his father to anchor his regime.
-He was indirectly succeeded by his son Eric X and grandson Eric XI.
+Likewise his slayer (and possible co-conspirator in Erik's death) Karl Sverkersson, was assassinated in 1167 after Erik's son Knut returned from exile.
+Knut defeated his Sverker rivals by 1173 and unified the kingdom in the decades before his death in 1195 or 1196.
+While Erik had been a short-lived and ultimately unsuccessful ruler, Knut established the House of Erik as the ruling dynasty and used the memory of his father to anchor his regime.
+He was indirectly succeeded by his son Erik Knutsson and grandson Erik Eriksson.

 Family

-Eric was married to Kristina Björnsdotter of the Danish House of Estridsen.
+Erik was married to Kristina Björnsdotter of the Danish House of Estridsen.